 Some millennials are actually beginning to take “adulting” classes because they don’t know how to function well in the real world.
 You don’t want that to be necessary for your child!
 Get them involved in the daily household routine and help them to become responsible adults!

 Below are some age-appropriate chores for children ages 9-12.

 Age-appropriate chore list for children 9 years to 12 years:

 In Their Room

-- Change sheets and put dirty sheets in hamper.
+- Change sheets and put dirty sheets in the hamper.

-- Complete responsibility for their rooms on a daily basis (make bed, put clothes, toys and projects away and straighten dresser drawers and closet)
+- Complete responsibility for their rooms on a daily basis (make the bed; and put clothes, toys, and projects away; and straighten dresser drawers and closet)